 We, as Councillors, are often approached by the community about things that they would like to happen in our local government area and receive comment on the direction and expenditure of Council.
-This Draft Delivery Program is exhibited for residents to have a say in how resources are allocated.
-Please take the time to review this document and submit your views to The General Manager, PO Box 146, Windsor 2756 or by email to council@hawkesbury.nsw.gov.au.
+This Delivery Program reflects the consultation that has been carried out in the development of the Community Strategic Plan and also on many issues as they arise.

 Council will continue to regularly engage the community in decision making processes and to seek public comment on issues and proposals.
 All matters for community consultation are listed on the front page of Council's website www.hawkesbury.nsw.gov.au and in the Council Notices column in the Hawkesbury Courier newspaper each week.